ManishReddyJannepally/Getting-and-Cleaning-the-Data-Set/README.md

 # Getting-and-Cleaning-the-Data-Set

-This is project involves in getting the data from a website and bringing together the parts we bought in as a clean dataset.Simply,The goal is to prepare tidy data that can be used for later analysis
+This is project involves in getting the data from a website and bringing together the parts we bought in as a clean dataset.
+Simply,The goal is to prepare tidy data that can be used for later analysis

 One of the most exciting areas in all of data science right now is wearable computing.
 Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users.
 The data represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: